angular/angular/aio/content/guide/testing-components-scenarios.md

 <code-example path="testing/src/app/banner/banner.component.spec.ts" region="expect-h1-default"></code-example>

 Delayed change detection is intentional and useful.
-It gives the tester an opportunity to inspect and change the state of the component *before Angular initiates data binding and calls [lifecycle hooks](guide/lifecycle-hooks)*.
+It gives the tester an opportunity to inspect and change the state of the component *before Angular initiates data binding and calls [lifecycle hook methods][AioGuideComponentUsageLifecycleHooks]*.

 Here's another test that changes the component's `title` property *before* calling `fixture.detectChanges()`.